bche722/softeng702-project/README.md

 * Volume up button will recalibrate the pointer in the different scenarios of the application.

-## Changes from Project Plan
-* Added position-control of accelerometer-based pointer
-* Added the ability to recalibrate the accelerometer so that the accelerometer can be used in any position comfortably
+## New features
-* Demo application now demonstrates the library with 3 different scenarios (Wikipedia page, Number dial pad, Keyboard)
+* Demo application now demonstrates the library with other 8 different scenarios, including 3 previous activities (Wikipedia page, Number dial pad, Keyboard) and 5 new activities (Random button, Draw, Big image, Text editor, and Calculator).

-    * Instead of a screen with circular button targets of different clusterings (distance away from another button) and sizes
-    * Demo application is still used for testing, so the independent variables {Target Size, Clustered} will change to {Scenario}
+Our application enables users to demo 8 different scenarios which includes:
+Keyboard: allows users to type letters in a keyboard scenario
+Numpad: allows users to dial number in a number pad scenario
+Wikipedia: allows users to click on the highlighted link in a Wikipedia liked page
+Draw: allows users to draw
+Calculator: allows users to do some quick maths text editor: allows users to edit text
+RandomBtn: allows users to click on a randomly generated button
+BigImage: allows users to drag and browse a big image

+## improvement
+*Filtering method was applied to help the cursor movement perform in a more smooth way.
+*delay
+*cursor shape